nameko/nameko-amqp-retry/README.rst

         def get_next_schedule_item(cls, index):
             ...

-Alternatively, an entrypoint can be decorated with the `entrypoint_retry` decorator:
+Alternatively, an entrypoint can be decorated with the `entrypoint_retry` decorator, to automatically retry the method if it raises certain exceptions:

 .. code-block:: python